 When we’re in fight-flight-freeze mode, we’re experiencing negative emotions, which tend to narrow our focus and attention.
 We can become conservative in our thinking, and less likely to generate creative ideas.

 I first came across this tool in a ‘Leading Change’ workshop run by the fabulous team at Blacksmith.
-It stuck in my mind as a fantastic tool for understanding the impact of change, whether it’s something we’re contemplating introducing, or something that is imposed upon us.
+It stuck in my mind as a fantastic tool for understanding the effects of a change, whether it’s something we’re contemplating introducing, or something that is imposed upon us.
+Understanding the change is the first step to navigating change well.

 I’ve subsequently discovered that the Blacksmith team sourced it from Jason Clarke’s excellent TEDxPerth talk, posted way back in 2010.